World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Seems to me Jung projects onto his anima's bird-form an unconsciousness that's still Freudian--a view of the dreaming mind as primitive, animal.
 But she seems quite (not to use a loaded word) lucid.

-She's ready to talk.
+So when allowed--in dreams--she's ready to talk.
 But is Jung ready to listen?
 The answer, in that decade, seems to be no. Soon after, when Jung started to do art--his famous mandalas--he doubted himself; so he asked his anima "What am I doing?"
 Of course she answered "Art."
 He denied it vehemently.
 He was a respected man of science.
 What did a childish, animalistic female know?

 He revised his opinion over time; but he had a long way to go.
 This was, I think, his first suspicion that the 'unconscious' might be less blind, less 'un-', than Freud thought.

-LISTS AND LINKS: shapeshifters - birds - kids - play - guides & animas - clocks & time - sexism, specism, agism, all three? - blindness & denial - 50 years before Jung, Saint-Denys meets a bird-girl in Sylvia; 36 years after Jung, Nancy Price listens to her talking bird, in Dead or Alive?; 60 years after Jung, Wayan dreams of birds, girls and twelveness in 12 Swallows, 700 Daughters
+LISTS AND LINKS: shapeshifters - birds - kids - play - guides & animas - clocks & time - sexism, specism, agism, all three? - blindness & denial - 50 years before Jung, Saint-Denys meets a bird-girl in Sylvia; 36 years after Jung, Nancy Price listens to her talking bird, in Dead or Alive?; 60 years after Jung, Wayan dreams of birds, girls and twelveness in 12 Swallows, 700 Daughters - paintings - collaborations & illustrating others' dreams

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books